awsdocs/aws-direct-connect-user-guide/doc_source/routing-and-bgp.md

 The following local preference BGP community tags are supported:
 + `7224:7100`—Low preference
 + `7224:7200`—Medium preference
-+ `7224:7300`—High preference
++ `7724:7300`—High preference

 Local preference BGP community tags are mutually exclusive\.
 To load balance traffic across multiple AWS Direct Connect connections, apply the same community tag across the prefixes for the connections\.
 To support failover across multiple AWS Direct Connect connections, apply a community tag with a higher preference to the prefixes for the primary or active virtual interface\.
-For example set the BGP community tags for you primary or active virtual interfaces to 7724:7400 \(high preference\)\.
+For example set the BGP community tags for your primary or active virtual interfaces to 7724:7300 \(high preference\)\.

 Local preference BGP community tags are evaluated before any AS\_PATH attribute, and are evaluated in order from lowest to highest preference \(where highest preference is preferred\)\.